More Able students

 How do we identify the most able students at Hatch End High School?

-Hatch End High School uses a wide range of data to identify students in each cohort with regular amendments made to ensure that the school’s increasing numbers of Casual Admissions are accurately identified.
+Hatch End High School uses a wide range of information to identify students in each cohort with regular amendments made to ensure that the school’s increasing number of new student arrivals without Key Stage 2 (KS2) data are accurately identified.

 What happens after identification?